HolmesBryant/wijit-carousel/README.md

     - **pause** ( default:3 )
         - Acceptable values: [any integer or float]
         - Number of seconds to pause between transitions.
 Values approaching "0" may produce unexpected behavior in some cases.
-    - **clickauto** ( default:true )
+    - **clickplay** ( default:false )
     - Acceptable values [" ", "false", truthy values]
     - Any value except "false" is "true".
 This attribute determines if the carousel auto-plays/pauses when the user clicks on a slide.
 If autoplay is currently active, a click will pause the slide show.
-If it is currently inactive, a click will start (or restart) the slide show.
-A second click will reverse the effect of the first click.
-Any clicks inside of form elements (slides can include form elements) will only stop the slide show.
-The user must click somewhere in the slide - not in a form element - in order to restart the slide show.
+If it is currently inactive, a click will start (or resume) the slide show.
+Any clicks on form elements or buttons (slides can include forms) will only stop the slide show.
+The user must then click somewhere in the slide - not on a form element - in order to restart the slide show.

 ## CSS Variables